jefferywmoore/CISSP-Study-Resources/CISSP-Domain-6-2024+Objectives.md

   - Three forms of SOC audits:
     - **SOC 1 Engagements**: assess the organization’s controls that might impact the accuracy of financial reporting
     - **SOC 2 Engagements**: assess the organization’s controls that affect the security and privacy of information stored in a system
-      - SOC 2 focus on 5 trust principles: Security, Availability, Confidentiality, Processing Integrity, and Privacy
+      - SOC 2 focuses on 5 **Trust Services Criteria (TSC)**: Security, Availability, Confidentiality, Processing Integrity, and Privacy
       - SOC 2 audit results are confidential and are usually only shared outside an org under an NDA
     - **SOC 3 Engagements**: assess the organization’s controls that affect the security (confidentiality, integrity, and availability) and privacy information stored in a system
       - however, SOC3 audit results are intended for public disclosure; they are regarded primarily as marketing tools